Posh have discovered their Premier League opponents in the EFL Trophy group stages

 Posh had already been drawn alongside neighbours Cambridge United and Colchester United.

+Posh will host Cambridge week commencing September 4 and Spurs on week commencing October 9.
+They will travel to Colchester on week commencing November 13.

-It’s the second season in a row Posh have been drawn alongside Spurs in the competition.
-Posh beat then 3-0 at the Weston Homes Stadium last season.
+It’s the second season in a row Posh have been drawn against Spurs.
+Last season Posh beat them 3-0 at the Weston Homes Stadium.

 Posh won the trophy in 2014 beating Chesterfield 3-1 in the final at Wembley.